sdrap/sdrap.github.io/_lectures/2015-09-01-stochastic-processes.md

 ### Recent Informations:

+2015-10-14
+:   Beginning of Chapter 2 is online as well as Ipython notebooks

 2015-10-12
 :   I hope you all spend some good national day.
     I corrected some typos in the theorem on conditional expectation -- a notation mistake with $$\mathcal{F}$$ and $$\mathcal{G}$$.